-This report describes the Texas Groundwater Protection Committee (TGPC) activities during 2021 and 2022, discusses selected groundwater protection issues, and provides recommendations to improve groundwater protection for the 88th Texas Legislature's consideration.
-The Texas Commission on Environmental Quality (TCEQ) prepared the report for the TGPC.
+This report describes the Texas Groundwater Protection Committee (TGPC) activities during 2023 and 2024, discusses selected groundwater protection issues, and provides recommendations to improve groundwater protection for the 89th Texas Legislature's consideration.
+The Texas Commission on Environmental Quality (TCEQ) prepared the report for TGPC.
 The report fulfills the requirements of Texas Water Code (TWC), Section 26.405.

-The TGPC has reviewed its statutory guidance and recommends that the legislature reconsider the TGPC's membership and review its present powers and duties.
+TGPC has reviewed its statutory guidance and recommends that the legislature reconsider TGPC's membership and review its present powers and duties.
 The recommendations include the following:

-- Add the Texas Parks and Wildlife Department as a TGPC member. - Amend language to move the annual TGPC Joint Groundwater Monitoring and Contamination Report (Joint Report) due date from April to June. - Amend language about pesticide management plans. - Amend language about groundwater contamination notices. - Establish a statewide fund to plug abandoned water wells. - Amend the statute to require sellers to disclose all known water wells during the real estate disclosure process. - Establish a statewide evapotranspiration (ET) network. - Support agency programs or initiatives on groundwater.
+- Add the Texas Parks and Wildlife Department as a TGPC member. - Amend language to move the annual TGPC Joint Groundwater Monitoring and Contamination Report (Joint Report) due date from April to June. - Amend language about pesticide management plans. - Amend language about groundwater contamination notices. - Establish a statewide fund to plug abandoned water wells. - Amend the statute to require sellers to disclose all known water wells during the real estate disclosure process. - Support agency programs and initiatives on groundwater.

-The state agency members of TGPC also recommend favorable consideration of their appropriation requests that would provide funds necessary to carry out their existing groundwater protection programs.
+The state agency members of TGPC also recommend favorable consideration of their appropriation requests that would provide the necessary funds to conduct their existing groundwater protection programs.

-As part of the Texas Groundwater Protection Strategy AS-188, the Groundwater Issues (GWI) Subcommittee continued to develop white papers on the groundwater issues listed in their biennial activity plan.
-During the last biennium, three GWI Subcommittee white papers with recommendations were approved, bringing the total number to seven.
-White paper topics include Priority Groundwater Management Areas, on-site sewage facilities (OSSFs), per- and polyfluoroalkyl substances (PFAS), transboundary aquifers, wellhead impacts from flooding, ET networks, and aquifer storage and recovery (ASR).
+As part of the Texas Groundwater Protection Strategy (AS-188),1 the Groundwater Issues (GWI) Subcommittee continued to develop white papers on the groundwater issues listed in their biennial activity plan.
+During the last biennium, two GWI Subcommittee white papers with recommendations were approved, bringing the total number to nine.
+White paper topics include priority groundwater management areas, on-site sewage facilities (OSSFs), per- and polyfluoroalkyl substances (PFAS), transboundary aquifers, wellhead impacts from flooding, evapotranspiration (ET) networks, aquifer storage and recovery (ASR), abandoned water wells, and prioritizing new drinking water infrastructure funding in Texas.

-The Public Outreach and Education (POE) Subcommittee has developed 46 Frequently Asked Questions (FAQs).
-FAQs are the most cost-effective means of outreach and are posted on the TGPC website,1 along with nine links to member agency FAQs.
+The Public Outreach and Education (POE) Subcommittee has developed 46 frequently asked questions (FAQs).
+FAQs are the most cost-effective means of outreach and are posted on the TGPC website,2 along with nine links to member agency FAQs.
 The POE Subcommittee continues to support statewide water well screening events and provides the public with groundwater information through exhibit booths at conferences statewide.

-&lt;sup>1 https://tgpc.texas.gov/
+2 tgpc.texas.gov/frequently-asked-questions-faqs/

+1 www.tgpc.texas.gov/strategy/AS-188_Nov2018.pdf

-The TGPC produced and published the annual Joint Report in 2021 and 2022.
-In 2021 about 45,000 monitor wells were monitored for groundwater quality statewide per regulatory requirements.
-The reports document a two-year decrease in cases: 3,035 groundwater contamination cases in 2020 (down from 3,085 in 2019) and 2,929 cases in 2021.
+During the last biennium, TGPC produced and published two annual Joint Reports covering the previous calendar years, 2022 and 2023.
+For 2022 and 2023, about 45,000 regulatory wells were monitored for groundwater quality across the state.
+The reports document a relatively stable number of groundwater contamination cases during the biennium, with 2,943 cases in 2022 and 2,870 in 2023.

 The most common contaminants originated from leaking petroleum storage tanks (LPSTs).
-For 2021, about 81 percent of the cases were under TCEQ jurisdiction and 19 percent were under Railroad Commission of Texas (RRC) jurisdiction.
-During fiscal years 2021 and 2022, TCEQ mailed 789 notices for 93 cases of groundwater contamination that might affect private drinking water wells.
+For calendar years 2022 and 2023, about 81% of the cases were under TCEQ jurisdiction and 19% were under Railroad Commission of Texas (RRC) jurisdiction.
+This percentage for each agency has remained consistent for several years.

+During fiscal years 2023 and 2024, TCEQ mailed 497 notices to well owners for 46 cases of groundwater contamination that might affect private drinking water wells.